Yhk5306/fbx-viewer-vue/README.md

 # fbx-viewer-vue

-Simple and fast strengthen your apps with 3d
+Simple and fast strengthen your apps with 3d.Built with three.js

 ## Component Parameters